Israeli defence minister quits over Gaza truce in blow to Netanyahu

 That would leave Netanyahu with control of just 61 of the 120 seats in parliament a year before Israel’s next election.

-Israeli political commentators had speculated that Netanyahu, who despite his approval ratings has been dogged by multiple corruption investigations, might bring forward the ballot.
+Political commentators had speculated that Netanyahu, who despite his approval ratings has been dogged by multiple corruption investigations, might bring forward the ballot.

+They also saw in Lieberman’s decision to quit a bid to poach votes from Netanyahu and far-right cabinet rival Naftali Bennett of the Jewish Home party, ahead of an election.

-But a spokesman for his rightist Likud party played down that option, saying Netanyahu would assume the defence post.
+A spokesman for Netanyahu’s right-wing Likud played down the option of an early poll, saying the prime minister would assume the defence post.

 “There is no need to go to an election during what is a sensitive period for national security.
 This government can see out its days,” the spokesman, Jonatan Urich, said on Twitter.

+Bennett did not immediately comment.
+Losing him would reduce Netanyahu’s parliamentary control to 53 seats, making a snap election inevitable.

+But as defence minister, he could be no less a thorn in Netanyahu’s side than Lieberman.

-Lieberman has spoken in favour of harsh Israeli military action against Gaza’s dominant Hamas Islamists, even as the government authorised a Qatari cash infusion to the impoverished enclave last week and limited itself to air strikes rather than a wider campaigns during this week’s fighting.
+Lieberman and Bennett have spoken in favour of harsh Israeli military action against Gaza’s dominant Hamas Islamists, even as the government authorised a Qatari cash infusion to the impoverished enclave last week and limited itself to air strikes rather than a wider campaigns during this week’s fighting.

+Hamas, which over the last decade has fought three wars against Israel that deepened Gaza’s economic hardships, saw victory in the Lieberman’s departure.

+“Lieberman’s resignation is a recognition of the defeat before the growing force of the Palestinian resistance,” said Hamas spokesman Sami Abu Zuhri.
+“It also showed a state of weakness that has overcome the Israelis.”

-Born in the former Soviet Union, Lieberman’s voter base is made up of fellow Russian-speaking immigrants, and rightists and secularists who share his hostility to Israel’s Arab minority and the religious authority wielded by ultra-Orthodox Jewish parties.
+Born in the former Soviet Union, Lieberman, who has also held the foreign affairs portfolio, established an electoral base among the votes of fellow Russian-speaking immigrants.
+He also counts among his supporters other Israeli Jews who share his suspicions of Israel’s Arab minority or oppose the religious authority and political clout of ultra-Orthodox rabbis.

+Additional reporting by Maayan Lubell and Nidal al-Mughrabi; Editing by Jeffrey Heller, Peter Graff, Richard Balmforth